thin-edge/thin-edge.io/docs/src/start/software-management.md

 ### Configuring the default plugin

-Default plugin can be configured using the thin-edge cli command `tedge`.
+Default plugin can be configured using the %%te%% cli command `tedge`.

 For example set `apt` plugin as a `default plugin`